yogurt-foundation/yogurt-css-documentation/src/scale.md

 ---
 id: scale
 title: Scale
-description: Utility for scales an element that has transform applied.
+description: Utilities for scales an element that has transform applied.
 layout: default
 ---